web3validator/validator-bonds/README.md

       - The funding instruction assigns the bonds funded `StakeAccounts` under `Settlement` by assigning their staker authority under derived `Settlement's` staker PDA.
       - `StakeAccounts` funded to a `Settlement` cannot be used for withdrawing funded `Bond`
-      - Funding `StakeAccount` to `Settlement` deactivates the `StakeAccount` to be possible withdraw the lamports
+      - Funding `StakeAccount` to `Settlement` deactivates the `StakeAccount` to make it possible to withdraw the lamports
       - *Expectation:* To fully used the whole amount of lamports funded under the bond program by the validator the operator is required to merge all the `StakeAccounts` of the validator (delegated to the same `VoteAccount`) first and then fund such `StakeAccount` into `Settlement`.
 And the instruction is then capable to split `StakeAccount`